Danger Force: Production

 On February 19, 2020, it was announced that a Henry Danger spinoff, Danger Force would premiere on March 28, 2020.
 The spinoff series sees the return of Cooper Barnes as Ray / Captain Man and Michael D. Cohen as Schwoz.
 The series was given an initial order of 13 episodes.
 In addition, Havan Flores as Chapa, Terrence Little Gardenhigh as Miles, Dana Heath as Mika, and Luca Luhan as Bose also star in the series.
 Based on characters created by Dan Schneider and Dana Olsen, the series was developed by Christopher J. Nowak who also serves as executive producer.
 Cooper Barnes and Jace Norman serve as producers for the series.
 Omar Camacho serves as executive producer.
 A quarantine episode, filmed and produced virtually, aired on May 9, 2020.
 On August 4, 2020, it was announced that a five-episode series of remotely produced "minisodes" would premiere on August 8, 2020.
 On March 18, 2021, the series was renewed for a second season of 26 episodes, which premiered on October 23, 2021.
-On August 25, 2022, the series was renewed for a third season.
+On August 25, 2022, the series was renewed for a third season of 13 episodes, which premiered on April 20, 2023, and ended on February 21, 2024.